programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 #### The Analytical Takeaway

 Identifying file signatures is a fundamental skill for reverse engineering born-digital records.
 Because file extensions can be misleading or intentionally changed, we must learn to look past the desktop icon to the data's underlying structure.
 Instead, we use computational searches with an hex viewer to "fingerprint" the data structure.
+This example is intentionally simplified to provide a controlled environment for practicing hex-dump analysis before moving to less structured historical artifacts.

 ### From Binary to XML: Comparing .doc and .docx